Book of Blue | Bare Essence

 However, in our time, there is an eew factor associated with male masturbation and male sexuality generally.
 This is part of living in an era where maleness and masculinity are regularly degraded, and women and their needs and issues are glorified.
 We are all supposed to be happy about this [link to porn video], and many would be — while if the sex roles in this scene were reversed, there is no doubt most people wound think the result would be degrading to women.

 Sex is, in a sense, degrading — to the pride of the ego.
-And sex exalts the natural men and women we are below all that psychic baggage.
+And sex exalts the natural men and women we are below all that psychic baggage and latticework and pseudo morality.

 But then there is the degradation of one sex at the expense of another.
 I’m a daily reader of The New York Times, not because it’s so well-written or because I trust it so much, but rather to get a sense of what the voice of God is telling us to believe.
 Nearly every day, there is some new article extolling womanhood and taking manhood down a few notches.